 2. Life Goals Have No Deadlines

 Procrastination means waiting till the last minute to get things done.
 But that only works when you know when the "last minute" is.
 Without a clearly defined and well-established deadline, you risk never getting the task done.
-Of course, not everything we have to or want to do come with deadlines.
+Of course, not everything we have to or want to do comes with deadlines.

 Consider life goals.
 Life goals have no deadlines.
 Early in our lives, there are some rough deadlines.
-People expect us to start crawling by 10 months, and start talking by about 24 months.
+People expect us to start crawling by 10 months and to start talking by about 24 months.
 We're supposed to start primary school at about age 6 and finish high school by around 18.
 And at least some of us have to come to terms with the fact that our parents won’t be supporting us financially forever, so we know that at that point, we need to get a job.

 Later in life, the deadlines get even looser.
 No one tells you exactly when you should start dating, for example, or what age is too late to marry.
 With more idiosyncratic goals, like taking the next step in your career, starting your own business, writing a book, learning French, becoming a mentor, or helping a charity, the deadlines are non-existent.
 No deadline means no pressure.
 No pressure means no action.
 And no action means no goal.